-Agile is an encapsulation of efficient methodologies which lay out a responsive working style to build software applications.
+Agile is an encapsulation of efficient methodologies that lay out a responsive working style to build software applications.
 It is based on a tight feedback loop which allows developers to micromanage the different functionalities of the software.
-It involves the collaboration of cross functional teams including developers and stakeholders to understand the different requirements in terms of context and expected overall output from the application being built.
+It involves the collaboration of cross-functional teams including developers and stakeholders to understand the different requirements in terms of context and expected overall output from the application being built.

 Once inputs are received from the product owner or the client, the entire project is divided into smaller deliverables or ‘user stories’.
 These user stories are considered the building blocks of the application or software.
 The software development life cycle of the project is determined by delegation of individual user stories.

 Meetings are held either as conference calls or physical meetings between all the members of the development team and the business management team.
 During these meetings, all the Points of Contact for the different modules of the application will update each other and the product owner about the status of their work.

 This means that the software is initially created with all the features included and is called the first version.
 During incremental development, all the subsequent versions of the software will have improvements made to its modules based on what was agreed upon during the meetings or calls.
 User visibility functions are added to individual features.

 Planned reworks of the software are structured around a series of iterations based on client feedback.
 Most of the methods under an Agile software development practice utilize a very strict feedback loop to continuously improve the software product.
 Iterative development is one of the core concepts which defines Agile development.